jessegmeyerlab/proteomics-tutorial/manuscript.md

 ---
-title: A Practical Beginner's Guide to Proteomics
+title: A Comprehensive Overview of Modern Proteomics
 keywords:
 - markdown
 - publishing